surajgariya00/blup-docs/wiki/design-ui/insert-widgets/alert-dialogbox-widget.md

 Here, By incorporating an alert dialog widget within your application, you can seamlessly integrate prompts or warnings to engage users and guide their interactions.

 <figure><img src="../../../.gitbook/assets/alert-dialog.gif" alt="Alert Dialog"><figcaption><p>Alert Dialog</p></figcaption></figure>

-To utilize an Alert Dialog in your Flutter UI, adhere to these steps:
+To utilize an Alert Dialog in your UI, adhere to these steps:

 **1.** Drag the Alert dialog widget from the Insert menu and drop it into your desired location within your UI.